christiansakai/texterize/README.md

 It is better if your original _png_ image is small, just like in the example.
 As a perspective, my image is only `65 Kb`, but the produced _svg_ output was `4.4 Mb`.
 However, since this is _svg_ I can just open it using software like Photoshop/Illustrator and it the text will be rendered crisp, and I can print it if I want to.

+In general, I think a size around `50 Kb` is best.
+Make sure your `text` source folder does not contain hidden files that contains odd characters.

 __Dependencies__:
 * [Elixir 1.4](http://elixir-lang.org/)
 * [ImageMagick](https://www.imagemagick.org/script/index.php)